|

 Golden, Colorado, a company I co-founded in 1982.

-years, my consulting activities have covered a wide range of
+3. Over the years, my consulting activities have covered a wide range of

 computing topics, including hardware platforms and software environments.
 My early